Dynatrace/Dynatrace-Agent-Ansible/README.md

 # Dynatrace-Agent-Ansible

-This Ansible role installs and configures the Agent of the [Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html) solution.
+This Ansible role installs and configures the Agent of the [Dynatrace AppMon](https://www.dynatrace.com/support/doc/appmon/) solution.

 **Note**: this role merely makes the Dynatrace Agent available, but it does not configure your application to actually load any.
 See the [Dynatrace-Java-Agent-Ansible](https://github.com/dynatrace/Dynatrace-Java-Agent-Ansible) role for an example that does.